Drip Drip Drop

-- Trace a raindrop onto the light blue construction paper using your cardboard raindrop and cut it out a little outside the line to make it slightly larger than the cardboard piece.
+- Now take the blue construction paper and trace a raindrop using your cardboard raindrop and cut it out around the line to make it larger than the cardboard piece.

-- Ask her to paint the cardboard raindrop with the dark blue paint on one side and let it dry.
+- Now, paint the cardboard raindrop blue on one side.
+Let dry.

-- If you plan to hang up the raindrop, tape the end of a strand of yarn to the back of the cardboard raindrop at the pointed tip.
-If not, simply continue to step 10.
+- Hang up the raindrops by tapeing the end of a piece of string to the unpainted side of the cardboard raindrop at the pointed tip.

-- Have her glue the cardboard raindrop and the construction paper raindrop together back to back with the glitter sides facing out.
-Your Razzle Dazzle Raindrop is complete!
+- Glue the cardboard raindrop and the construction paper raindrop together with the sequins facing out.

 Ask questions about why rain is important.
 Then ask what she thinks her backyard would look like without rain?
 What does she think the saying "April showers bring May flowers" means?